-23 (Resale) price maintenance
+25 (Resale) price maintenance

-Describe how the exercise, licensing, or transfer of IP rights can relate to (resale) price maintenance.
+Can the exercise, licensing, or transfer of IP rights create liability under (resale) price maintenance statutes or case law?

-Setting minimum resale prices for licensees shall be recognised as a competition-restricting agreement, since the ACCP forbids concluding contracts aimed at direct or indirect price fixing.
-However, in general, recommending resale prices for licensees is not considered to be illegal.
+Setting minimum resale prices for licensees shall be recognised as a competition-restricting agreement, since the ACCP forbids concluding contracts aimed at direct or indirect price-fixing.
+However, in general, recommending resale prices for licensees is not considered illegal.
+This issue is not treated differently in the context of anticompetitive effect from any other market practice.